Abraham Lincoln to William Schouler, 2 February 18491Washington, Feb. 2. 1849Friend Schooler:2

 Our acquaintance, though short, has been very cordial; and I therefore venture to hope you will not consider my request presumptious, whether you shall or shall not think proper to grant it–

 This I intend as private and confidential–Yours trulyA.
 Lincoln5

 2Lincoln addresses his recipient as Schooler, but Roy P. Basler addressed it to William Schouler--though without comment or attribution.
 Investigation into Schouler’s background and the context of Lincoln’s letter strongly suggests Schouler as the recipient.

 Roy P. Basler, The Collected Works of Abraham Lincoln (New Brunswick, NJ: Rutgers University Press, 1953), 2:25.

 3The accompanying article Lincoln references has not been located.
-Articles endorsing Baker for a cabinet position appeared in the Illinois Journal three times in late 1848 and early 1849: December 20, 1848, January 3, 1849, and January 24, 1849.
+Articles endorsing Edward D. Baker for a cabinet position appeared in the Illinois Journal three times in late 1848 and early 1849: December 20, 1848, January 3, 1849, and January 24, 1849.
 The Illinois Journal reported on January 3 that the Illinois and Iowa Whigs in their respective general assemblies had endorsed Baker.
 The editors noted on January 24 that the Whigs in the Wisconsin State Legislature had similarly recommended Baker.

 Illinois Journal (Springfield), 20 December 1848, 2:4; Illinois Journal (Weekly) (Springfield), 3 January 1849, 3:6; 24 January 1849, 4:1.